rongyeshi/second-order-dest-infer2/src_2/README.md

-# Second-Order Inference on AFC data with Priors
+# Second-Order Inference on AFC data with NO Priors